mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 To create a SharePoint Workflow Manager farm and join your servers to the farm, you can configure SharePoint Workflow Manager through the Workflow Manager Configuration Wizard.

-Logon to the SharePoint Workflow Manager server, click on “Workflow Manager Configuration” and click on “Configure Workflow Manager with Default settings” or “Configure Workflow Manager with Custom Settings”, depending on the requirements.
+Log on to the SharePoint Workflow Manager server, click on "Workflow Manager Configuration" and click on "Configure Workflow Manager with Default settings" or "Configure Workflow Manager with Custom Settings", depending on the requirements.
 If you want to use different ports, custom certificates, or custom database names, you'll want to use the "Configure Workflow Manager with Custom Settings" option.

 In this example, we will use the Default Settings option.

 :::image type="content" source="media/install-and-configure-workflow-for-sharepoint-server/configure-with-default-settings.png" alt-text="A screenshot showing the Configure Workflow Manager with Default settings selection in the SharePoint Workflow Manager configuration wizard.":::
 > [!NOTE]
 > By default, only HTTPS (TLS / SSL) port 12290 is configured for the Workflow Management site.
 If you'd like to also allow communication over unencrypted HTTP port 12291, you must select the "Allow Workflow Management over HTTP on this computer" check box.
 This is a factor when running the Register-SPWorkflowService cmdlet later.
 Provide the necessary SQL Server and service account details in the workflow wizard.

 :::image type="content" source="media/install-and-configure-workflow-for-sharepoint-server/configuration-wizard-details.png" alt-text="A screenshot showing the configuration options in the SharePoint Workflow Manager configuration wizard.":::